-Description Marks Description 3-4 A candidate will be able to demonstrate the following: recognises the basic skills and can attach some names to them; understands the role of a player/participant/performer and what they are trying to achieve in a very simple way; able to identify one or two strengths in a performance and be able to explain why in very simple terms; able to identify one or two weaknesses in a performance and be able to suggest a very simple corrective practice; a knowledge of one or two factors that might affect performance. a limited understanding of how to devise a simple training programme, with little understanding of how this might improve player/participant/performer's performance.
-0-2 A candidate will demonstrate the following: limited vocabulary of terms of the activity; understands the role of a player/participant/performer but will not fully appreciate how the role fits into the full 'picture' of the activity; able to identify only the obvious skills, techniques and fitness components but is unlikely to see how they relate to a position or role and why they are important to the overall performance; able to identify one or two strengths of a performance but will only be able to identify one or two weaknesses of a performance; limited knowledge of the factors affecting performance; very limited knowledge or understanding of the kind of training practices used to
+Description A candidate will be able to demonstrate the following: Marks Description A candidate will be able to demonstrate the following: recognises the basic skills and can attach some names to them; understands the role of a player/participant/performer and what they are trying to achieve in a very simple way; able to identify one or two strengths in a performance and be able to explain why in very simple terms; 3-4 able to identify one or two weaknesses in a performance and be able to suggest a very simple corrective practice; a knowledge of one or two factors that might affect performance. a limited understanding of how to devise a simple training programme, with little understanding of how this might improve player/participant/performer's performance.
+A candidate will demonstrate the following: limited vocabulary of terms of the activity; understands the role of a player/participant/performer but will not fully appreciate how the role fits into the full 'picture' of the activity; 0-2 able to identify only the obvious skills, techniques and fitness components but is unlikely to see how they relate to a position or role and why they are important to the overall performance; able to identify one or two strengths of a performance but will only be able to identify one or two weaknesses of a performance; limited knowledge of the factors affecting performance; very limited knowledge or understanding of the kind of training practices used to improve performance.

-Centres must provide Candidates' written Analysing and Improving Tasks to support teachers' assessments of candidates' ability to analyse and improve performance.
+Centres must provide a sample of Candidates' written Analysing and Improving Tasks to support teachers' assessments of candidates' ability to analyse and improve performance.
 However, in addition Centres may choose to video record a sample of candidates demonstrating their ability to analyse and improve performance in their chosen practical activity.
 Video evidence of this component should be no longer than five minutes per candidate.